worldwidepixel/worldwidepixel-website/src/content/music/joy.md

 **Douglas** is my favourite song from this project.
 It's meant to return to that theme of utter joy- and nostalgia.

-**Regina** was originally made for ModFest 1.21, decided it would work better here.
+**Regina** was originally made for ModFest 1.21, but I decided it would work better here.
 I'm happy I made that decision.